Key Takeaways

 Employees and contractors are treated differently under UK employment law and tax laws.

-If a contractor provides services through their own limited company without receiving employee benefits (pension contributions, sick pay, annual leave allowance etc..), they will generally be taxed in a different way to employees.
+Suppose a contractor provides services through their limited company without receiving employee benefits (pension contributions, sick pay, annual leave allowance, etc..).
+In that case, they will generally be taxed differently than employees.

-The lower tax requirements are intended to reflect the greater financial risk entailed by being self-employed.
+The lower tax requirements reflect the greater financial risk of being self-employed.

 Aside from limited companies, the self-employed might also choose to operate as a sole proprietor or sole trader, though, in that case, they will pay taxes on their income at full personal income tax rates (not corporate rates).